mjrafferty/apollo-zsh-theme/README.md

 [Module Guide](./module_guide.md)

-If you write a module and feel that others might beneftit from it, by all means open a pull request for it.
+If you write a module and feel that others might benefit from it, by all means open a pull request for it.
 I'll also be writing a theme/style guide in the near future.

 ## FAQ